Christmas in Ireland Irish Christmas traditions in Dublin

 New Years Eve Dublin

-Gather together in the heart of Dublin with family and friends as the city comes alive for New Year’s Festival Dublin, Ireland’s biggest New Year celebration.
+There is no place better to be than Dublin during Christmas and the holidays.
 Now in its tenth year, New Year’s Festival Dublin is bigger and better than ever with six spectacular events set to take place over two days in the heart of the city on the 31st of December and 1st of January including an earlier family countdown event in Dublin Castle on NY Eve and lots of incredible live music.

 Looking for ways to incorporate Irish Christmas traditions into your Christmas celebrations?
 Here are a few ideas for you.
 Darina Allen is one of Ireland’s foremost Chefs and her Cookbooks sell in the millions.
 Grab yourself a copy of Darina’s Simply Delicious Irish Christmas chock full of traditional Irish dishes to serve.